OskarSajdak/OskarSajdak/README.md

 ### 🙋🏻‍♂️ About Me

-I'm Computer Engineering student in my final year, focused on improving in fields related to web development.
+I'm freshly graduated student of Computer Engineering, focused on improving in fields related to web development.

 ### 💻 Tech Stack